Moha Castle

 Moha Castle, locally known as Château Féodal de Moha, lies on a rock next to the village of the same name, in the Liège province in the Wallonia region in Belgium.

-It was also used to control the town of Huy through blockades of its supply routes.
-This led to several attacks on the castle by the citizens of Huy.
-As a result the castle was strengthened.
-In 1376 the citizens of Huy revolted against the atrocities committed by the German garrison under Jean d'Arckel stationed at the castle.
-They took the castle and destroyed it.
-After that the remains of the castle were used as simple barracks.
+It was also used to control the town of Huy by blocking its supply routes.
+This led to several attacks on the castle by Huy's citizens.
+As a result, the castle was reinforced.
+In 1376, the citizens of Huy revolted against the atrocities committed by the German garrison under Jean d'Arckel stationed at the castle.
+They captured and destroyed the castle.
+Afterward, what remained of the castle was used as simple barracks.

 Gallery